yankuic/omop_etl/README.md

 ## Preliminaries

-> Windows uses back slashes in URL.
+> Windows uses back slashes in URLs.
 Therefore, we need to change all back slashes to forward slashes since Git Bash is Linux based.

 ## Part I. Installation